keith-ratcliffe/cloud-basher/_docs-latest/tour/edge-query.md

 ---
-title: "DataWave Tour: Query Basics"
+title: "DataWave Tour: Edge Query"
 layout: tour
 tags: [getting_started, query]
 summary: |
-  The examples below will demonstrate usage of DataWave's Query API.
+  The examples below will demonstrate usage of DataWave's Edge Query API.
 In order to follow along in your own DataWave environment, you should first complete the <a href="../getting-started/quickstart-install">Quickstart Installation</a>
 ---

-## A Simple Query Example
+## Edge Query Model

-Here, we'll construct a simple query that uses the *GENRES* field from our **tvmaze** data type to find TV shows in the action and adventure genres.

-{% include data-dictionary-note.html %}

-{% include tvmaze-note.html %}
+As discussed [earlier](ingest-basics) in the tour of ingest, graph [edges](../getting-started/data-model#edge-table) may be created from

 ### The Query Expression